 done by setting an appropriate ".rhosts" or ".ssh/authorized_keys" file and/or

-launching an SSH agent before running the father program.
+launching an SSH agent before running the parent program.

 It is possible